suaveolent/hoymiles-wifi/README.md

 - `set_power_limit(power_limit)`: Set the power limit of the inverter (0-100%)
 - `set_wifi(wifi_ssid, wifi_password)`: Configure the wifi network
 - `firmware_update()`: Update to latest firmware
+- `restart`: Restart the inverter
+- `turn-on`: Turn the inverter on
+- `turn-off`: Turn the inverter off

 ## Note